 If you use webmail to access your account, you don't have to worry about setting up access to an SMTP server, because it is already configured for you.
 However, if you want to use a standalone client application such as Thunderbird or Outlook to manage e-mail, you must configure access to an SMTP server.
 Otherwise, the client does not know how or where to send messages.

 By default, SMTP servers use TCP port 25.
-As with POP3 and IMAP, there is also a secure SSL/TLS implementation that uses port 465.
+As with POP3 and IMAP, there is also a secure SSL/TLS implementation that uses port 465 or 587.
 Additionally, A2 Hosting SMTP servers support port 2525, which you can use if your firewall or ISP blocks port 25.

 Subscribe to receive weekly cutting edge tips, strategies, and news you need to grow your web business.